Welcome to my travel log documenting three weeks of wandering through baltic countries. Namely Finland, Estonia, Latvia, Lithuania, and Belarus.

 Nida is a relatively big natural resort, so expect to spend the whole day hiking.
 Fortunately, there are tourist signs everywhere.
 So you won’t get lost if you stick to the recommended route and never leave the path.

 I went south through the forest to sandpits.
-And when I climbed up to the top of a sand dune, I felt like being in the middle of the desert.
+And when I climbed up to the top of a dune, I felt like being in the middle of the desert.
 Sun was shining, sand was burning and I was there completely alone.

 Bored with sandpits, I went to the beach, which spans coast to coast.
 This was the second nude beach in Lithuania I have visited.
 I think Lithuanians have a thing for nude beaches.